Trump invites Hungarian leader Orban to May 13 meeting

-BUDAPEST, Hungary — A Hungarian goverment spokesman says Prime Minister Viktor Orban has been invitied by U.S. President Donald Trump for a “working meeting” on May 13.
+BUDAPEST, Hungary — Hungarian Prime Minister Viktor Orban has been invited by U.S. President Donald Trump for a “working meeting” on May 13, an official said Thursday.

-Zoltan Kovacs tweeted Thursday that the meeting in Washington will cover issues like energy security, defense cooperation, bilateral relations and regional security.
+the meeting in Washington will cover issues like energy security, defense cooperation, bilateral relations and regional security, Hungarian government spokesman Zoltan Kovacs tweeted.

 In July 2016, Orban became the first national leader in the European Union to endorse Trump in the U.S. election campaign.